shekhargulati/52-technologies-in-2016/15-huginn/README.md

 > **Huginn currently does not provide a REST API to perform various tasks like creating an Agent.
 So, we are submitting a form request.**

 Huginn supports many different kind of agents.
-There are agents to send notification like SMS and email, make POST request to other services, scheduler agent to take action at periodically, translation agent, user location agent, etc. You can also create your own agents in Ruby.
+There are agents to send notifications like SMS and email, make POST request to other services, scheduler agent to take action periodically, translation agent, user location agent, etc. You can also create your own agents in Ruby.
 To learn more about creating agents, you can refer to [documentation](https://github.com/cantino/huginn/wiki/Creating-a-new-agent).

 We created a quick and dirty Python Flask application that renders a form as shown below.